-The great bustard (Otis tarda), which once ranged from Manchuria to Portugal, is now extirpated or endangered across much of the continent because of habitat loss, disease, and mortality from power line collision (Janss and Ferrer
+The great bustard (Otis tarda), which once ranged from Manchuria to Portugal, is now extirpated or endangered across much of the continent because of habitat loss, disease, and mortality from power line collisions (Janss and Ferrer

 2000; Garcia-Montijanoi et al. 2002; Alonso and Martin 2005).
 It is one of the world's heaviest flying birds with a maximum weight of 2I kilograms (46 pounds).
-As a result, great bustards maneuver slowly in flight and are not able to avoid wires spotted at the last moment.
+As a result, great bustards mancuver slowly in flight and are not able to avoid wires spotted at the last moment.
 Collisions have been observed by researchers in Mongolia (Kessler 2007).
 The research group notes that great bustard collisions with power lines are a common occurrence in developed Western Europe and are becoming more frequent in China.

 In South Africa, The Endangered Wildlife Trust has a Wildlife & Energy Program that coordinates and sponsors research on bird/power line interactions (EWT 2011) (see Appendix E).
-This includes a study on the vision characteristics of the Ludwig's bustard (Neotis ludwigii) and blue crane (Anthropoides paradiseus) with respect to their ability to see power lines while in flight and how to reduce the collision risk for these species.
-It also includes a range-wide study of the collision rates of the Ludwig's bustard.5
+This includes a study on